 Work Experience/Internships

-Employers expect applicants to show passion or awareness about the cyber/informatics security field if they have the experience.
+Employers expect applicants to demonstrate a passion for or knowledge of cybersecurity.
+This is true even if they have experience.
 Generally, this is a prerequisite for the job.

 - Nothing adds more value to your CV than on-the-job experience.
-Even a year or two of experience can make you more attractive as a candidate since the employer knows you understand the basics of practically using your theoretical knowledge and hit the ground running from day one.
+Even a year or two of experience can make you a more attractive candidate.
+It demonstrates to the employer that you understand how to apply your theoretical knowledge in a practical setting.
+You have hit the ground running from day one.

-- However, it becomes a catch-22 situation where you can find it hard to break in without experience and can only get the experience if you break into the industry first.
+- It becomes a catch-22 situation.
+It can be challenging to break in without prior experience.
+You can only get the experience if you break into the industry first.

 - If you are a student, your college or university can likely help you connect with industry resources to secure one, or you can do it independently.
 Many companies will be happy to have an extra hand to help at a minimal cost.

-- Finally, another great advantage of internships is that you may get a full-time offer from that firm if you are excellent.
+- Finally, another great advantage of internships is that you may receive a full-time offer from the firm if you excel.

 Even if you don’t want to join that company, it is good to have an option that you can fall back on and continue to apply elsewhere with peace of mind.